setrar/labs/part2/ch5/jdbc/README.md

 > the input device is not a TTY.
 If you are using mintty, try prefixing the command with 'winpty'

 :bulb: Add `winpty` in front of the command.
-To insert charaters at the beginning of the command type `CTRL+A` on your keyboard
+To insert characters at the beginning of the command type `CTRL+A` on your keyboard

 ### :round_pushpin: `MySQL` Database Settings